usharesoft/appcenter-docs/apis/en/source/pages/usermachineimage/userMachineImagePublished_getAll.rst

 A list of :ref:`publishimage-object` objects are returned.

-The ``pimg`` query parameter can be used to retrieve a subset of published machine images.
+The ``img`` query parameter can be used to retrieve a subset of published machine images.

 Security Summary
 ~~~~~~~~~~~~~~~~